Constant function market maker: Impermanent loss

+where $Z_t$ is the marginal exchange rate in the CPMM pool at time $t$.

+$\text{IL}$ is not an appropriate measure to characterise the losses of LPs because it can underestimate or overestimate the losses that are solely imputable to liquidity provision.
+More precisely, the alternative buy-and-hold portfolio is not exposed to the same market risk as the holdings of the LP in the pool, and the impermanent loss can be partly hedged.
+In contrast, PL is the predictable and unhedgeable component in the wealth of LPs.

+Concentrated liquidity

+Concentrated liquidity is a feature introduced by Uniswap v3 for CPMMs.
+The key feature of a CPMM pool with CL is that LPs specify a range of exchange rates in which to post liquidity.
+The bounds of the liquidity range take values in a discretised finite set of exchange rates called ticks.
+Concentrating liquidity increases fee revenue, but also increases PL and concentration risk, i.e., the risk of the exchange rate exiting the range.

 History

 An early description of a CFMM was published by economist Robin Hanson in "Logarithmic Market Scoring Rules for Modular Combinatorial Information Aggregation" (2002).
 Early literature referred to the broader class of "automated market makers", including that of the Hollywood Stock Exchange founded in 1999; the term "constant-function market maker" was introduced in "Improved Price Oracles: Constant Function Market Makers" (Angeris & Chitra 2020).
 First be seen in production on a Minecraft server in 2012, CFMMs are a popular DEX architecture.